Final Fantasy VII Rebirth: Sales

-In the company’s May 2024 financial report, company president Takashi Kiryu announced that PS5 launch sales of Final Fantasy VII Rebirth fell below expectations.
-In December of that year, producer Yoshinori Kitase stated that Square Enix was "satisfied that [they were] meeting a certain number of sales", but that they could not be exclusive to a single platform "with the current modernization state of games".
+In the company’s May 2024 financial report, Square Enix president Takashi Kiryu announced that PS5 launch sales of Final Fantasy VII Rebirth fell below expectations.
+In December of that year, producer Yoshinori Kitase stated that the company was "satisfied that [they were] meeting a certain number of sales", but that they could not be exclusive to a single platform "with the current modernization state of games".
 Kitase added: "I think we need to [be able to] offer the game to as many players as we can."
 In September 2025, game director Naoki Hamaguchi addressed the speculation on sales figures, reassuring that "the game has been doing very well on PS5 and PC" and confirming that the third installment in the trilogy was still in development.

+Following the announcement of Final Fantasy VII Revelation at Summer Game Fest 2026, Hamaguchi said that sales of Remake and Rebirth were "several times better" than expected.
+In its Q1 fiscal report published on August 11, 2026, Square Enix attributed a major surge in first-quarter earnings to the release of Final Fantasy VII Rebirth on Nintendo Switch 2, Xbox Series X and S, and the Microsoft Store.